Samuel George: Service in the War of 1812

-Years as chief
+Years as Royaner

-In 1850, George became a chief, "taking the name Hononwirehdonh, the 'Great Wolf', the hereditary keeper of the wampum held by a member of the Wolf Clan of the Onondaga Nation".
-In this role, George fought to restore traditional Indian government on the Allegany Reservation and Cattaraugus Reservation.
+In 1850, George became a Royaner, "taking the name Hononwirehdonh, the 'Great Wolf', the hereditary keeper of the wampum held by a member of the Wolf Clan of the Onondaga Nation".
+In this role, George fought to restore traditional Haudenosaunee government on the Allegany Reservation and Cattaraugus Reservation.
 At the time, state policies pursued a four-pronged "Americanization" agenda, including missionary activities, state-supported schooling, division of tribal lands to individual Indians, and awarding Indians U. S. citizenship in return for acceptance of the new land ownership arrangements.

-George was a renowned orator who used his skill to influence the Iroquois Confederacy.
+George was a renowned orator who used his skill to influence the Haudenosaunee Confederacy.
 He also frequently spoke at public events, where his speeches were translated into English.
 He was described by his contemporary, Episcopal minister William Beauchamp as "eloquent" and "full of official dignity" and "fond of storytelling".

-During the American Civil War, more than three hundred Iroquois Indians joined the Union.
-George was the leading spokesman of the Iroquois to Washington at the time.
+During the American Civil War, more than three hundred Haudenosaunee Indians joined the Union.
+George was the leading spokesman of the Haudenosaunee to Washington at the time.
 By 1863, he was recognized as the "Principal Chief of the Six Nations" by federal officials, who also awarded him the honorary rank of brevet general.
-George met with President Abraham Lincoln in November 1863 to discuss Iroquois objections to the Enrollment Act, and convinced him to release Iroquois from duty who had not received the "bounties" owed them.
+George met with President Abraham Lincoln in November 1863 to discuss Haudenosaunee objections to the Enrollment Act, and convinced him to release Haudenosaunee from duty who had not received the "bounties" owed them.
 (According to the Act, men who did not want to enroll could pay someone else to enter the service in their place).
-George continued to negotiate for the discharge of underage Iroquois, as well as object to "conscription of Indians into military service without prior tribal consent," as was specified by historical precedent and treaties.
+George continued to negotiate for the discharge of underage Haudenosaunee, as well as object to "conscription of Indians into military service without prior tribal consent," as was specified by historical precedent and treaties.